uptonking/note4yaoo/lib-ide-vscode-examples.md

   - the Open VSX Registry is the pre-set extension gallery in VSCodium.
 Using the extension view in VSCodium will therefore by default use it.
   - [Run vscodium in browser](https://github.com/VSCodium/vscodium/discussions/1469)
     - is there a definitive answer for a web version of vscodium?
+    - AFAIK, the code-server seems to be the best option for now
   - [Switching between marketplaces](https://github.com/VSCodium/vscodium/issues/519)
     - If it helps anyone, there's a AUR (Archlinux User Repository) that adds the VSCode marketplace to VSCodium.